Helping your baby crawl…and why it’s important to keep them crawling

 Learning to scoot on belly forward (8 to 9.5 months on average)

 While on their belly, your baby will move forward by pulling with their arms and pushing with their legs.
 You can help them get a better grip by putting them in a short-sleeved onesie with their bare legs on a hard floor.
-Entice your baby with a toy just out of reach and see if they are able to move toward you.
 On average, babies start moving forward on their bellies somewhere between 8 and 9.5 months.
+You can encourage your baby to scoot forward on their belly by placing an interesting plaything like the Stainless Steel Jingle Keys just out of reach during tummy time to see if they are able to move toward you.

 Learning to self-support on hands and knees, belly off the floor (8 to 9 months on average)

-Place your baby belly-down on a firm pillow or rolled up blanket tall enough to help them get familiar with the position.
+Place your baby belly-down on a rolled up blanket or towel positioned underneath them at chest level, below the armpits.
 Make sure the support is high enough so that their arms are straight.
-Give your baby opportunities to feel lots of different textures with their hands while they are bearing weight on them.
+Give your baby opportunities to explore lots of different textures while they are bearing weight on their hands.

 Learning to crawl forward with belly off the floor (9 to 11 months on average)